 Mary’s belt shows a symbol of the Fetus.

-The Three Lilies on the prayer table remind us of the promise of Joseph to honor Mary’s vow of virginity and dedication to the Lord.
+The Three Lilies on the prayer table remind us of Joseph’s promise to honor Mary’s vow of virginity and dedication to the Lord.

-The Three Lilies carried by the angel Gabriel are a sign of the fulfillment of her vow and a blessing of her faithfulness.
+The Three Lilies carried by the archangel Gabriel are a sign of the fulfillment of her vow and a blessing of her faithfulness.

 The Rug (woven in lamb’s wool) represents Mary’s faith and prayer life.
-Its design emanates from and surrounds the Star of Jesus. (“For we have seen his star in the east…” Matthew 2:2) Significantly it is made up of symbols and scenes in the life of Christ to come.
+Its design emanates from and surrounds the Star of Jesus. (“For we have seen his star in the east…” Matthew 2:2) Significantly, it is composed of symbols and scenes from the life of Christ to come.

-The design of the Floor Tiles symbolizes the flow which spread the Christian Faith from nation to nation throughout the world. (“Go ye and teach all nations baptizing them in the name of the Father, and the Son and of the Holy Spirit” Matthew 28:19).
+The design of the Floor Tiles symbolizes the flow that spread the Christian Faith from nation to nation throughout the world. (“Go ye and teach all nations baptizing them in the name of the Father, and the Son, and of the Holy Spirit” Matthew 28:19).

 The Hope Chest beneath the bed reminds us of the simplicity and humble social status of Mary.
 This young bride of Joseph the Carpenter will become the Mother of God.